bugzilla/bugzilla/docs/en/rst/administering/users.rst

 - *editcomponents*:
-  This flag allows a user to create new products and components, as well as modify and destroy those that have no bugs associated with them.
+  This flag allows a user to create new products and components, modify existing products and components, and destroy those that have no bugs associated with them.
 If a product or component has bugs associated with it, those bugs must be moved to a different product or component before Bugzilla will allow them to be destroyed.

 - *editkeywords*:
   If you use Bugzilla's keyword functionality, enabling this feature allows a user to create and destroy keywords.
-As always, the keywords for existing bugs containing the keyword the user wishes to destroy must be changed before Bugzilla will allow it to die.
+A keyword must be removed from any bugs upon which it is currently set before it can be destroyed.

 - *editusers*:
   This flag allows a user to do what you're doing right now: edit